maptv/decalendar/docs/decalendar.md

 | Veterans’ Day    | November 11 | 314* | A+10 |
 | Christmas Day    | December 25 | 358* | B+24 |

-The holidays above are easy to incorporate into `Decalendar`, but some holidays vary from year to year even in the Gregorian calendar.
-Holidays that change across years include Thanksgiving, Hanukkah, and Chinese New Year.
-The problem with such holidays is that they could fall on any day of the `dek`.
-We may be able to redefine the dates of some of these holidays to also be on the same day number every year.
-For example, Thanksgiving (November 25) could be `Day 328`, which is exactly 30 days before Christmas (December 25).
-Redefining variable dates to be constant would allow us to control where in the `dek` holidays occur and to avoid having to update our calendars every year with the new dates of the holidays.

-In the table above, the last digit of the day of the month numbers in February, June, and July are the same as the last digit of their day numbers.
-The lists below show the number that has to be added or subtracted from the day of the month number of each month to get the corresponding day of the `dek` number:
+In the table above, the last digit of the day of the month numbers of dates in February, June, and July are the same as the last digit of their day numbers.
+This pattern is maintained in all common years, but in leap years the last digits of the day of the month and day of the year numbers match in February, April, and May.
+The lists below show the number that has to be added to the day of the month number to get the corresponding day of the `dek` number in each month.

 - Common years:
     - January: -1